 Isabel is a business professional with more than 20 years experience in blending the fields of business, sustainability and wellbeing, bringing a uniquely integrated approach to sustainable and responsible business.
-Her experience spans from Australia, Germany, India, Tajikistan to Bhutan, working in management, planning, reserach, teaching and consulting roles.
+Her experience spans from Australia, Germany, India, Tajikistan to Bhutan, working in management, planning, research, teaching and consulting roles.
 She has worked in travel & tour companies, airlines, industry associations, NGOs, universities, boutique hotels and for seven years as a co-founder of a sustainable tourism consultancy in Australia.
 She had the unique opportunity of working in the Himalayan Kingdom of Bhutan for nine years between 2006 and 2015.
 One of her projects for a 5-star boutique resort in Bhutan was to develop a ‘beyond’ corporate social responsibility (CSR) programme incorporating Bhutan's development philosophy of Gross National Happiness (GNH).
 This project inspired her to look deeper into the dynamics of operating responsible businesses in the context of ‘wellbeing economies’ such as in Bhutan that set as their overarching goal societal wellbeing and happiness.
-This lead to her current PhD research study at the Institute for Sustainable Futures, University of Technology Sydney.
-Her research explores enablers and barriers for international companies to engage in ‘beyond CSR’ initiatives, and how beyond-GDP, wellbeing economics and new economics thinking influence new forms of measurements such as quality of life indices to assess their social impact.
+This lead to her PhD research study at the Institute for Sustainable Futures, University of Technology Sydney.
+She completed her PhD in early 2018 titled "Looking beyond Corporate Social Responsibility through a holistic systems lens - an Eastern and Western perspective".

 Isabel has a Bachelor of Business from Victoria University, a Post-graduate Diploma in Environmental Studies at Macquarie University, a Certificate in Workplace Training & Assessment and an Advanced Diploma of Yoga Teaching.
 She was also a PhD Associate at the Environment and Sustainability Institute at Exeter University in the UK from November 2014 until March 2015.

-Isabel has a great love for hiking (and meditating) in the Himalayan mountains.
+Isabel research interests include transformative sustainabiliy science, systems thinking, Buddhist philosophy and individual and social change.
 She is a qualified Yoga & Meditation teacher and travels regularly to India and Bhutan for further studies.

 Sebastian, I. 2015, 'Business and Corporate Social Responsibility in a Gross National Happiness Economy: Insights from Bhutan', Proceedings of the International Association for Business and Society, 26th Annual IABS Conference Pura Vida: Realizing Eudemonia in Business and Society, International Association for Business and Society, Costa Rica, pp. 24-38.View/Download from: UTS OPUS